Faculty, Get Started

 Work with our office to plan the logistics and budget for your course.

 Field Trips are defined as off-campus trips which have a duration of two overnights or less.
 The Office of International & Off-Campus Studies will cover the cost of transportation (vehicle rental, gas, tolls, and parking).
 However, funds for food, entrance fees, etc must come from a different source of income, such as department funds or student course fees.

 To request boxed lunches for a field trip, please use the Bon Appetit Meal Pack Out Order Form.

 Students who are participating in Cornell College off-campus courses are subject to College policies as described in the Compass and Catalogue.
 Faculty who wish to report problematic behavior or who have questions regarding student behavior and policies, should contact the Dean of Students, or for academic issues, the Registrar.

-Students and faculty traveling overseas on Cornell-sponsored course trips are covered by a supplemental plan through EIIA and Europe Assistance.
+Students and faculty traveling overseas on Cornell-sponsored course trips are covered by a supplemental plan through EIIA and Seven Corners.
 (Spouses, dependent children, and others accompanying the faculty members may also be eligible.
 Faculty on other endeavors abroad, including while on sabbatical, may also be covered.)
 Prior to departure, faculty are to fill out the Faculty/Staff Information Form and return to the Office of International & Off-Campus Studies.